-San Juan Skyway cuts through some of the most spectacular and mountainous terrain in North America.
-On it’s 233-mile journey, it passes by Telluride, Silverton, Ouray and Durango.
+The San Juan Skyway cuts through some of the most spectacular and mountainous terrain in North America.
+On it’s 233-mile multi-highway journey, it passes by Durango, Dolores, Telluride, Ridgway, Ouray and Silverton.

 There are many overlooks with places pull your car over.
 They usually have a few info boards to let you know the local history and other tidbits.
 Each town along the way offers unique gems worth visiting.